|

 the most common problems among adolescents in western countries, affecting up to 18% of people between the ages of 13 and 19.
 Various sociological and

-economic factors in Pakistan
+economic factors in

 The partnership between the University of Roehampton